-The roots and rhizomes (underground stems) of valerian are typically used to make supplements, including capsules, tablets, and liquid extracts, as well as teas.
+- The roots and rhizomes (underground stems) of valerian are used for medicinal purposes.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

 Toll-free in the U.S.: 1-888-644-6226

 Telecommunications relay service (TRS): 7-1-1

 Email: firstname.lastname@example.org (link sends email)